ali1ariel/ali1ariel/README.md

 I'm a 27 years old developer who loves to work with Elixir and LiveView, I prefer to make it clear here, just because that's what you'll find mostly around here.

-I'm sorry if you are looking for some contributions on other public repositories, that's something that I'd never felt confident to do but, we are working on that.
+I'm sorry if you are looking for some contributions on other public repositories, that's something that I'd never feel confident to do, but, I'm are working on that.

 Finally, I have a recomendation, my favorite project: Digistab Store, not just because I write from zero, but it is the first project that I could finish after stop with my self deprecation.
 And... by the way...
 I think it's very pretty too.
 Enough...Enjoy stay.
 <!--